 If you had a business about car repairs, your website would’ve ranked easily if you just filled it with words like ‘car repair’ or ‘mechanic’.
 Those days are long gone and SEO has become an art that demands mastery.

-Google continuously updates its algorithms to be able to spot content that provides value and shun the ones that make no effort to do so.
+For instance, Google continuously updates its algorithms to be able to spot content that provides value and shun the ones that make no effort to do so.
 Being able to understand those updates and implement them in your existing and future content is what separates SEO experts from beginners.

-There are essentially two main aspects to SEO: On-page SEO and off-page SEO.
+In all, there are essentially two main aspects to SEO: On-page SEO and off-page SEO.
 On-page SEO deals with everything about the page’s content and off-page SEO deals primarily with good backlinks and social media exposure.
 The complexities of both have risen so much that there are dedicated people in digital marketing teams to handle them.
 One person simply cannot tackle both of them with full efficiency.

 SEM deals with paid ads that appear on search engine pages when we type a query.
 The purpose of these ads is to make potential customers use your business.
 With so many businesses setting up an online presence, competition has indeed gone through the roof.